TarinPairor/antbib-frontend/README.md

 ### Updating Tasks

 In the `/dashboard` page, you can update tasks by clicking on the `Edit` button next to the task you want to update.
 You can then edit the task details and click on the `Ok` button to save the changes.
 If you assign someone to a task, they will receive a notification in their inbox.

+### Viewing Tasks

+On the home page `/`, you can view all of the tasks assigned to you.
+You can filter your task statuses at the top by toggling the tabs and seeing their relevant details.

 ## Database Schema